CE-RISE-models/dpp-record-custody/README.md

 #### **Step 1: Custody Event Capture**
 Record every significant action on the DPP record:
 - **EventMetadata**: Unique ID, type, timestamp, description, justification
-- **EventActor**: Who performed the action with authentication details
+- **EventActor**: Who performed the action with OIDC/OAuth2 authentication, JWT session tracking
 - **EventIntegrity**: Cryptographic chain linking with hashes and optional signatures

 #### **Step 2: Custodian Management**
 Track all parties who have had custody of the data:
-- **CustodianIdentity**: Full identification of the responsible party
+- **CustodianIdentity**: Full identification using DIDs, OIDC, or LEI (Legal Entity Identifier)
 - **CustodyPeriod**: When they had custody with precise timestamps
 - **CustodyResponsibilities**: What they were authorized to do and compliance requirements